OctopusDeploy/docs/docs/tenants/tenant-deployment-faq.md

 Firstly check you can select a project for your tenant (see above for more details).
 As long as you have _Environment View_ permissions for the environment, and that environment is included in one of the lifecycles used by your project, you should be able to connect your tenants to that environment.
 Check each of the lifecycles used by your project (each channel can specify a different lifecycle) and make sure at least one of them includes the environment.

-## I want to deploy my project to a tenant, but i can't see that tenant in the list? {#Multi-tenantdeploymentsFAQ-Iwanttodeploymyprojecttoatenant,butIcantseethattenantinthelist?}
+## I want to deploy my project to a tenant, but I can't see that tenant in the list? {#Multi-tenantdeploymentsFAQ-Iwanttodeploymyprojecttoatenant,butIcantseethattenantinthelist?}

 Granted, multi-tenant deployments can get complicated very quickly, so we've written a [troubleshooting guide](/docs/deployments/patterns/multi-tenant-deployments/troubleshooting-multi-tenant-deployments.md) to help when you get stuck.
 At the very least, make sure your tenant is connected to the correct project and environment(s).
-For more information refer to [deploying a simple multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to our [tenant creation](/docs/tenants/tenant-creation/index.md) and [tenanted deployments](/docs/tenants/tenant-creation/tenanted-deployments.md) sections.

-## Is licensing affected by the number of tenants i have? {#Multi-tenantdeploymentsFAQ-IslicensingaffectedbythenumberoftenantsIhave?}
+## Is licensing affected by the number of tenants I have? {#Multi-tenantdeploymentsFAQ-IslicensingaffectedbythenumberoftenantsIhave?}

 No, you can create an unlimited number of tenants without any impact on licensing.